 There are a total of 32 states with independent prevailing wage laws and regulations in addition to the Davis-Bacon Act, including Maryland.
 The Maryland Prevailing Wage law applies to constructions project valued at $500,000 or more if either of the following criteria are met: (1) the contracting body is a unit of State government, and the project has received State funding; or (2) the contracting body is a political subdivision, agency, person, or entity (such as a county) and the State funds 50% or more of the project (except for school construction, where the contract value is $500,000 or greater, with State funding of 25% or more).

-In addition to the Federal and State prevailing wage laws, there are four counties in Maryland which have their own prevailing wage statutes for county-funded public works: Baltimore City, Charles County, Montgomery County, and Prince George’s County.
-Although the specifics of these laws vary from region to region, county prevailing wage laws generally come into play on county funded projects which do not meet the threshold for the State or Federal prevailing wage requirements.
+In addition to the Federal and State prevailing wage laws, there are four counties in Maryland that have their own prevailing wage statutes for county-funded public works: Baltimore City, Charles County, Montgomery County, and Prince George’s County.
+Although the specifics of these laws vary from region to region, county prevailing wage laws generally come into play on county-funded projects that do not meet the threshold for the State or Federal prevailing wage requirements.